egmontmika/egmontmika.com/content/blog/never-too-late.md

 It’s never too late to plant a tree.

-Or to start an education, to learn a language, to change a habit, to start a project, to build a house, to write a book, to invest in your children and grandchildren...
+Or to start an education, or learn a language, or change a habit, or build a house...

-It’s never too late to connect and invest in people.
-And to be an example.
+It’s never too late to start a project.

 Our lives are more significant than we tend to think at the moment.
 Every single one of us is the center of a sphere of influence, not only reaching out to the people around us, but also to those who come after us.

-They may not always know who planted the tree, yet, they enjoy its fruit.
+They may not always know who started the project, yet, they enjoy its outcome.
+And they may not know who was the planter, yet they enjoy the tree and its fruit.

 It’s never too late to invest in the future.

-It’s never too late to do good.